Experimenting, Prototyping, Inventing and Creating

 2) Unleash your creativity

 Access your EPIC Challenge toolkit through the link we'll send in your welcome email.
-Use the student journal to guide kids through the research design process as they bring their inventions to life.
+Download the parent-teacher guide and student journal to guide kids through the research design process as they bring their inventions to life.

 3) Kids helping kids

 Students can share their invention with family and friends and seek "funding" for their idea in the form of donations to their personal fundraising page to support the kids of St. Jude.
 Every dollar raised helps unlock new EPIC prizes and experiences while ensuring families never receive a bill from St. Jude for treatment, travel, housing or food – because all a family should worry about is helping their child live.

 2020-2021 Top Student Innovation: Esperanza Alcorta, " My Comfy Pillow"

 Taking home the top student innovation honor called the Hope Award is 9-year-old Esperanza Alcorta of Silver City, New Mexico, who reflected on her younger sister's cancer journey when creating her invention called My Comfy Pillow.
 The heart-shaped prototype, which she researched, designed and assembled herself, was created as a "soft, fluffy, huggable" way to help St. Jude patients stay relaxed as they go through treatment.
 Esperanza received a special message from the Inspiration4 crew as they orbited Earth on their multi-day mission.

 2020-2021 Top Classroom Innovation: Indian Land Elementary, "Buddy Blanket"